oVirt/ovirt-site/source/vdsm/functional-tests.html.md

 ### Balloon tests

-mom.conf must include Balloon and GuestBalloon in controllers and guest collectors respectively.
+mom.conf must include Balloon in controllers, and HostMemory, GuestBalloon and GuestMemory in guest collectors.
 For this test, you can reference <http://gerrit.ovirt.org/#/c/13156/>.
 This test requires at least one running vm equipped with active ovirt-guest-agent service before the tests.

 # SOS Plugin Tests